atomistic-ml/ani-al/README.md

 ### ANI-Al
-This repository will contain companion data and model to the paper _Automated discovery of a robust interatomic potential for aluminum_, by J. S. Smith et al. [[arxiv:2003.04934](https://arxiv.org/abs/2003.04934)], pending LANL approval.
+This repository will contain companion data and model to the paper _Automated discovery of a robust interatomic potential for aluminum_, by J. S. Smith et al. [[arxiv:2003.04934](https://arxiv.org/abs/2003.04934)].
 In particular, we plan to release the final ANI-Al potential and the DFT calculations that comprise its training dataset.

 ### Required software
 Python3.5 or better